shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

           ]
         }
         ```
     2. __personality__: The location for the first cluster (BackStockCluster) will be internal to the store and doesn't need to be assigned any personality, so we will give it a value of __null__.
-The location for the second cluster (SalesFloorExitCluster) is being used to configure an "edge/boundary" location from where tags may leave the facility, we will set the personality to __EXIT__.
+The location for the second cluster (SalesFloorExitCluster) is being used to configure an "edge/boundary" location from where tags may leave the facility, so we will set the personality to __EXIT__.
 This will generate a "departed" event whenever a tag is removed from this cluster's location.
         ```json
         {
           "id": "RetailUseCaseClusterConfigExample",